 Mexico also has a very strong traditional culture of masculinity (or machismo), which is starting to diminish somewhat as women are beginning to take on traditional male roles.
 In 2017, Maria de Jesus Patricio Martinez declared her intention to run for the office of the presidency, making her the first indigenous woman to do so.
 Mexico has never elected a female president, though several have run for office.

 Social media has been used to protest poor social and economic conditions, with the Mexican public stating the “I am 132” campaign which aims to demonstrate to the rest of the world the reality of the problems that people are experiencing in the country.
-Individual journalists and bloggers have tried to work to help bring down drug cartels by reporting incidents via social media, with several editors and journalists being beheaded for doing so.
+Individual journalists and bloggers have tried to work to help bring down drug cartels by reporting incidents via social media, with several editors and journalists being beheaded by the criminals they were targeting for doing so.